Asset Impairment Testing

 - IAS 36 – Useful life studies

-CPCON Group is a global leader in fixed asset advisory services, providing our clients with accurate data and automated tools needed for fixed asset management.
+CPCON Group is a global leader in inventory solutions, providing our clients with accurate data and automated tools needed for inventory management.

 Subscribe to CPCON Reports